fyne-io/docs.fyne.io/content/docs/api/v2/widget/accordionitem.md

 }
 ```

-AccordionItem represents a single item in an Acc rdion.
+AccordionItem represents a single item in an Accordion.

 #### func  NewAccordionItem